tomtaz/kinow-webhooks/README.md

 - **renew failed**: subscription_error

-Data row contains the linked subscription object (key "subscription") and the linked customer object (key "customer").
+Data row contains the linked Subscription object (key "subscription") and the linked Customer object (key "customer").

-For **subscription_error** event, we also provide a key "payment_method" with the payment name.
+For **subscription_error** event, we also provide a key "payment_method" with the Payment name.

-For **subscription_stopped** event, we also provide the linked access object (key "access").
+For **subscription_stopped** event, we also provide the linked Access object (key "access").

 ### Video